George Haas Jr.

 George Haas Jr. (September 10, 1920 - June 12, 2006) was an American businessman and polo player.
 He founded the Haas Financial Corporation.

 Biography

 Early life

-George Haas Jr. was born on September 10, 1920, in New York City.
+George Haas Jr. was born on September 10, 1920, in New York City, the son of Clara (née Simon) and George Charles Haas.
+His grandfather was Abraham Haas.
 He attended Brooks School, a private school in North Andover, Massachusetts.
 He graduated from Yale University, where he won his first polo trophy in 1938.

 Second World War

 He joined the United States Army in the Second World War and served as a 2nd Lieutenant in the 6th Armored Division.
 He was captured by German soldiers and managed to escape six months later.
 He later received the Silver Star, the Purple Heart and the Air Medal.

 Business

 In the 1950s, he worked in industrial sales for The Coca-Cola Company, followed by PepsiCo.
 In 1960, he founded the Haas Financial Corporation headquartered in New York City.
 It specialized in beverage industry mergers and acquisitions as well as commercial aviation leases.